-After heading to the Made in Chicago Market this past Sunday, I suggested to Jen that we head over to Honey Butter so I could finally dine at this place that her and her boyfriend have been bragging about for years!
+After heading to the Made in Chicago Market this past Sunday, I suggested to Jen that we head over to Honey Butter so I could finally dine at this place that she and her boyfriend have been bragging about for years!

 The location is a train and bus ride away from the Belmont blue line.
-Lucky for us, Jen’s beau wanted in on the Honey Butter experience so he gave us a ride to make the commute much shorter.
+Lucky for us, Jen’s beau wanted in on the Honey Butter experience, so he gave us a ride to make the commute much shorter.

 There was no wait time.
 What plucking luck!